It can be challenging to get water everywhere in your yard, where it might be needed, especially if you have more than one faucet to work with.

 If you have been on the fence about burying your hose, we genuinely hope this guide will help clear the air.
 Speaking from personal experience, it is incredibly beneficial to have a buried hose, even where the ground tends to freeze.

 The added mobility and lack of obstructions are factors that clearly work in favor of this decision.
 You’ll find that digging the trench and burying the hose isn’t too complex either.
-Of course, be mindful of your surroundings before taking the decision.
+Of course, be mindful of your surroundings before making the decision.

 Don’t forget to let us know your experiences with burying a garden hose to transport water.